jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Installing an Extension
 ^^^^^^^^^^^^^^^^^^^^^^^

-Once you have found a source extension that you think is interesting, install it by clicking the "Install" button of the extension list entry.
+Once you have found an extension that you think is interesting, install it by clicking the "Install" button of the extension list entry.